-The primary reference standard instrument for calibration at the top of the calibration chain is a helium gas thermometer, a platinum resistance thermometer, or a narrow-band radiation thermometer according to the temperature range of the instrument being calibrated, as explained at the end of the last section.
-However, at lower levels within the calibration chain, almost any instrument from the list of instrument classes given in Section 14.1 may be used for workplace calibration duties in particular circumstances.
+The primary reference standard instrument for calibration at the top of the calibration chain is either a helium gas thermometer, a platinum RTD, or a narrowband radiation thermometer according to the temperature range of the instrument being calibrated, as explained at the end of the last section.
+However, at lower levels within the calibration chain, almost any instrument from the list of instrument classes given in Section 14.1 might be used for workplace calibration duties in particular circumstances.
 Where involved in such duties, of course, the instrument used would be one of high accuracy that was reserved solely for calibration duties.
-The list of instruments suitable for workplace-level calibration therefore includes mercury-in-glass thermometers, base metal thermocouples (type K), noble metal thermocouples (types B, R, and S), platinum resistance thermometers, and radiation pyrometers.
+The list of instruments that are suitable for workplace-level calibration therefore includes mercury-in-glass thermometers, base metal thermocouples (type K), noble metal thermocouples (types B, R, and S), platinum RTDs, and radiation pyrometers.
 However, a subset of this is commonly preferred for most calibration operations.
-Up to 950°C, the platinum resistance thermometer is often used as a reference standard.
-Above that temperature, up to about 1750°C, a type S (platinum/rhodium-platinum) thermocouple is usually employed.
-Type K (chromel-alumel) thermocouples are also used as an alternative reference standard for temperature calibration up to 1000°C.
+Up to 950 °C, the platinum RTD is often used as a reference standard.
+Above that temperature up to about 1750 °C, a type S (platinum/ rhodium-platinum) thermocouple is usually employed.
+Type K (chromel-alumel) thermocouples are also used as an alternative reference standard for temperature calibration up to 1000 °C.

-Although no special types of instruments are needed for temperature calibration, the temperature of the environment within which one instrument is compared with another has to be controlled carefully.
+Although no special types of instrument are needed for temperature calibration, the temperature of the environment within which one instrument is compared with another has to be carefully controlled.
 This requires purpose-designed equipment, which is available commercially from a number of manufacturers.

-For calibration of all temperature transducers other than radiation thermometers above a temperature of 20°C, a furnace consisting of an electrically heated ceramic tube is commonly used.
-The temperature of such a furnace can typically be controlled within limits of $\pm 2^{\circ}$ C over the range from 20 to 1600°C.
+For calibration of all temperature transducers other than radiation thermometers above a temperature of 20 $^{\circ}$ C, a furnace consisting of an electrically heated ceramic tube is commonly used.
+The temperature of such a furnace can typically be controlled within limits of ± 2 °C over the range from 20 °C to 1600 °C.

-Below 20°C, a stirred water bath is used to provide a constant reference temperature, and the same equipment can, in fact, be used for temperatures up to 100°C. Similar stirred liquid baths containing oil or salts (potassium/sodium nitrate mixtures) can be used to provide reference temperatures up to 600°C.
+Below 20 °C, a stirred water bath is used to provide a constant reference temperature, and the same equipment can in fact be used for temperatures up to 100 °C. Similar stirred liquid baths containing oil or salts (potassium/sodium nitrate mixtures) can be used to provide reference temperatures up to 600 °C.

-For the calibration of radiation thermometers, a radiation source, which approximates as closely as possible to the behavior of a black body, is required.
+For the calibration of radiation thermometers, a radiation source which approximates as closely as possible to the behavior of a blackbody is required.
 The actual value of the emissivity of the source must be measured by a surface pyrometer.
 Some form of optical bench is also required so that instruments being calibrated can be held firmly and aligned accurately.

 The simplest form of radiation source is a hot plate heated by an electrical element.
-The temperature of such devices can be controlled within limits of $\pm 1^{\circ}$ C over the range from 0 to 650°C and the typical emissivity of the plate surface is 0.85.
+The temperature of such devices can be controlled within limits of ± 1 °C over the range from 0 °C to 650 °C, and the typical emissivity of the plate surface is 0.85.
 Type R noble metal thermocouples embedded in the plate are normally used as the reference instrument.

-A black body cavity provides a heat source with a much better emissivity.
-This can be constructed in various alternative forms according to the temperature range of the radiation thermometers to be calibrated, although a common feature is a blackened conical cavity with a cone angle of about 15°.
+A blackbody cavity provides a heat source with a much better emissivity.
+This can be constructed in various alternative forms according to the temperature range of the radiation thermometers to be calibrated, though a common feature is a blackened conical cavity with a cone angle of about 15° .